Geargoblin/CSDS395_2025Spring_PollPal/README.md

 # CSDS395_2025Spring_PollPal
-Repo for the CWRU CSDS Senior Project
+Repo for the CWRU CSDS Senior Project for Group 7

 How to work with the frontend?
 Step 1: Clone the repo using git or Github Desktop